jquery/learn.jquery.com/page/javascript-101/loops.md

 attribution:
   - jQuery Fundamentals
 ---
-Loops let you run a block of code a certain number of times.
+Loops let a block of code run a certain number of times:

 ```
 // A for loop